One World or None: Synopsis

 Other advances included English physicist James Chadwick discovering the neutron, while French scientists Irène Joliot-Curie and her husband Frédéric Joliot-Curie studied artificial radioactivity.
 Further nuclear research was carried out by Enrico Fermi, who transmuted uranium based on Japanese physicist Hantaro Nagaoka's theories on the atom.
 German scientist Otto Hahn derived barium from uranium, while uranium was split by Austrian-Swedish physicist Lise Meitner.

 Knowledge about atomic energy was shared by all.
 The question remains, will the people of the earth use this powerful energy to benefit humanity?
 The first outward manifestation is the atom bomb that was dropped on Hiroshima.
 Images of the city after the attack are startling.

 Imagining the destruction inflicted in seconds on an American city.
 A metropolis such as New York City, Chicago or San Francisco would have its downtown core devastated by blast effects and radioactivity.

 According to information provided by the Federation of American Scientists, the massive destructive power of the atom bomb is contrasted with earlier weapons of war.
 A Roman soldier's lance would only kill one enemy, Napoleon's cannon perhaps a dozen, the "Big Bertha" cannon could kill up to 88, and the V-2 killed as many of 168 individuals on average, but the first atom bomb killed more than 100,000 at Hiroshima.

 The atom bomb was delivered by aircraft which had a limited range, but new bombers have an intercontinental range.
 Imagine the frightening prospect if Japan and Germany had had the atom bomb during the war.
 Attacks by the Axis powers could have brought World War II to an end, as there would have been no defense against a V-2 rocket carrying an atom bomb.
 Even with the short range of the rocket, all of England could have been attacked from bases in France.
 While only in the blueprint stage, advanced rockets capable of crossing the Atlantic could have destroyed the U.S. Eastern seaboard cities.
 U-boats armed with atom bombs delivered by rockets could have threatened more of North America.
 Fifth column sabotage using atom bombs could devastate any U.S. center.

-The answer to atomic warfare is to have the nations of the world unite under the United Nations framework to counter the weapons of mass destruction.
-Representative of the peoples of the world are asked to make laws to abolish war with the choice being clear: unite as one world confronting evil or face death.
+The answer to atomic warfare is to have the nations of the world unite under the United Nations framework, abolish war and put Nuclear weapons and other weapons of mass destruction under international control, as well as establish criminal responsibility for aggression (anticipating the International Criminal Court).
+Representatives of the peoples of the world are confronted with a choice: unite as one world or face destruction.

+History

+Federation of Atomic Scientists

+The Federation of Atomic Scientists (FAS) was founded in November 1945 by Manhattan Project scientists who helped construct the first atom bombs.
+Their credo was that all scientists, engineers, and other "technically-trained thinkers" have an ethical obligation to ensure the technological "fruits of their intellect and labor" are applied to the benefit of humanity.